 - project\name: Defines the project name.
 By default the project name is inferred from a projects root directory name.
 Set this if you'd like it to ensure consistency no matter where it is located. - requirements: Defines the requirements for the project.
 This is the most useful section and one that you will probably use most.
-Requirements are explained in the next section, The "requirements" Section - environment: Defines arbitrary environment variables for the project.
-These environment variables are activated and deactivated with the virtual environment.
-This section is explained a little later in The "environment" Section. - plugins: Defines the plugins just like you would define requirements.
+Requirements are explained in the next section, The "requirements" Section - plugins: Defines the plugins just like you would define requirements.
 The suggested way to define plugins is declaration Style 1 (explained in The "requirements" Section)